defencedigital/moduk-service-manual/src/service-assessments/how-service-assessments-help-your-team.md

 Find out more about [applying the GOV.UK Service Standard in Defence](https://servicemanual.digital.mod.uk/meet-the-standard/).

+## Deliver great services for Defence

+User-centred digital services can deliver faster, better decisions and improved Defence outcomes.

+Service assessments help you show your service:

+- is secure
+- can be integrated across Defence
+- will be delivered at scale and pace to all in Defence

+All digital teams in Defence are expected to help deliver [the Digital Strategy for Defence](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/990114/20210421_-_MOD_Digital_Strategy_-_Update_-_Final.pdf).

 ## Share experiences across Defence

 In an assessment, your team gets to showcase the great work you’re doing on your service.
 This helps shape better ways of working across Defence.